worldwidesorrow/Animated-Crash-Spawner/README.md

 	You can also configure the blacklist for each map if you don't want crashes to land in certain areas of the map.
-Each of the maps in listed in the call function has an entry like this:
+Each of the maps listed in the call function has an entry like this:

 	```sqf
 	_blackList = [];
 	```

-Add coordinates like has been added to the Chernarus entry.
+Add coordinates similar to the Chernarus entry.
 The explanation for blacklist is found in ***[BIS_fnc_selectRandom](https://community.bistudio.com/wiki/BIS_fnc_findSafePos)***

 This server event uses ***[This Crashsite Loot Table](https://github.com/EpochModTeam/DayZ-Epoch/blob/master/SQF/dayz_code/Configs/CfgLoot/Groups/CrashSite.hpp)*** Every crash spawn chooses one of the groups at random.
 If you want custom loot then you can customize the loot in this file.